QCaudron/repeater_roundabout/assets/templates/index.md

 | Nov 20  | 13:16 | KX2CW    |     CM2 | 22  |
 | Nov 20  | 13:16 | KD7WGN   |      45 | 102 |

-Send logs to [k7drq@psrg.org](mailto:k7drq@psrg.org) for scoring!
-After the contest, a leaderboard will be published.
+Logs can be submitted [on this page](/submit_logs).
+After the contest, a leaderboard will be published on this website.
 Logs must be returned to K7DRQ by November 27th to qualify.

 # FAQ